 The Secret to Better Chiseling

-Take light cuts to increase precision and preserve the keen cutting edge
+Take light cuts with a chisel to increase precision and preserve the keen cutting edge.

 Synopsis: If you are not happy with your chisels, the problem may be in how they are being used.
 Even an expensive chisel won’t hold an edge for long if you take heavy cuts.
 The chisel is a tool designed to take a thin shaving.
 Here you will learn how to use a chisel for maximum efficiency and how to sharpen it once the cutting edge dulls.